docsforadobe/after-effects-scripting-guide/docs/text/textdocument.rst

 Defaults to ``BoxAutoFitPolicy.NONE``.

-Will be disabled if :ref:`TextDocument.boxVerticalAlignment` is anything other than ``boxVerticalAlignment.TOP``.
+Will be disabled if :ref:`TextDocument.boxVerticalAlignment` is anything other than ``BoxVerticalAlignment.TOP``.

 **Type**